Connect with Your Board

 I-Cheng Chen is the Director of Engineering for AMD.
 AMD delivers unique and unmatched computational capabilities in order to create natural, intelligent and innovative ways for people to interact with the devices they love.
 AMD designs and manufactures graphics cards and microprocessors that power millions of the world’s personal computers, tablets, gaming consoles, embedded devices and cloud servers.

 John Cameron has been a senior level executive in the high tech sector for over 25 years.
 Recently, he has been involved with a number of venture capital firms focused on start-up organizations and turnaround opportunities.
 He was CEO of Aizan Technologies, an on demand voice application service provider specializing in solutions for intelligent call routing and dynamic call management.
 He also owned his own company, a network systems organization that was sold to Geac Computers.
 In his 16 year involvement with the telecommunications industry he has held positions as President of Lucent Technologies and President of Avaya Canada.

 Ron McKenna is a partner in the Business Law Group of Wilson Vukelich LLP.
-In addition to providing general corporate/commercial law advice to clients, I have extensive expertise advising start-ups and growth-stage companies in negotiating and implementing commercial transactions including corporate finance structures (debt, equity and alternative financing structures), shareholder arrangements, acquisitions, dispositions, mergers and reorganizations.
+In addition to providing general corporate/commercial law advice to clients, Ron has extensive expertise advising start-ups and growth-stage companies in negotiating and implementing commercial transactions including corporate finance structures (debt, equity and alternative financing structures), shareholder arrangements, acquisitions, dispositions, mergers and reorganizations.
 Ron also has extensive expertise in negotiating shareholder and partnership disputes.